-The Hathor 1533 combines our growly custom 15" woofer with the articulate and fairly extended top end of Hathors 1203 and 212.
+The Hathor 1533 combines our growly custom 15" woofer with the articulate and fairly extended top end of the Hathors 1203.
 The custom woofer is very efficient (the 98 dB spec is a conservative claim based on the Thiele/Small parameters).
-Some bass players may prefer the more extended top end of the 1533 over the more aggressive mid voicing available the Hathor 1505 can deliver.
-The 1505 can go a little bit louder in practice because of its louder upper mids (with the mid switch in the up position).
+Some bass players may prefer the more extended top end of the 1533 over the more aggressive mid voicing the Hathor 1506 can deliver.
+The 1506 can go somewhat louder in practice because of its louder upper mids (with the mid switch in the up position).

 Like the other Hathor cabs, with the mid switch up, the response of the 1533 zigs where guitar cabs typically zag, And like l the other cabs in the Hathor series, the 1533 uses the open-format mid chamber.
 The openings allow the midrange driver's backwave energy to escape to the top and sides.
 This makes it possible for you to hear your overtones on a very tight stage, gives wide enough dispersion that your bandmates can hear you better, produces a very open sound, and improves cooling relative to a sealed sub-enclosure.